1. Be curious and ask questions.

 5. Be patient and work hard.

 “Don’t expect to be promoted right away, you have to earn it!
 Trust your instincts and follow your gut.
-Ask questions and use those around you who have more experience.”— Jayme Schrieffer, Director, Major Accounts
+Ask questions and use those around you who have more experience.”— Jayme Schrieffer, Director of Major Accounts

 Success does not happen overnight, but that should not discourage you.
 It should encourage you to continue working your way up!
 While it may be challenging at times, it will make accomplishments that much better.
 Keep your head down and work hard, it will not go unnoticed.